MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-120.md

 # Aged Accounts Receivables (report)

-The *Aged Accounts Receivables* report shows the amount of outstanding invoices, credit memos and payments for customers.
+The **Aged Accounts Receivables** report shows the number of outstanding customer invoices, credit memos, and payments.

-You can configure report aging to generate three equal length periods as of the specified date (i.e. three preceding months from the end of the current month).
-The customer's outstanding balance is then calculated for each period, as well as any balances due before or after the three periods.
+You can configure the report's aging to generate three equal length periods as of a date you specify.
+For example, the periods might be the three previous months from the end of the current month.
+The report calculates the customer's outstanding balance for each period, and balances due before or after the three periods.

+> [!TIP]
-Each period can be named from the actual start/end dates, or the total number of days included (i.e. 1 - 31 days).
+> Businesses often use the start and end dates as the names for each period, or the total number of days the periods include.
+For example, 1 - 31 days.

-A total percentage of outstanding amounts are calculated for each date range, to help you easily identify the current state of collectable customer debts.
+The report calculates a total percentage of outstanding amounts for each period, to help you easily identify the current state of customer debts.

-The report can either show a summed balance for each customer, or a detailed breakdown of each outstanding document for analysis.
+The report can either show a summed balance for each customer, or a detailed breakdown of each outstanding document.

 ## Use cases